How do you get paid and how often?

 When (or how often) do you get paid?

-We get this question a lot here at Onlinejobs.ph, mainly most people associate online work with freelance work.
-But online work isn’t just to freelancing.
-There are project based workers and those who have employment arrangements.
-That’s why payment terms can also vary depending on your work arrangement.
+We get this question a lot here at Onlinejobs.ph.
+Most people associate online work with freelance work.
+But it isn’t just freelancing.
+In online work, there are also project-based workers and those who have employment arrangements.
+How you’re paid can also vary depending on your work arrangement, where your employer is based, and what payment platforms are available to you.

 Do we get paid in dollars, pounds, etc?